What is Creative Commons?

 Lack of warranties

 When it comes to licensing intellectual property your protection is only as good as the warranties you obtain from the licensor.
 At present CC licences expressly exclude any warranties, including that the work licensed is non-infringing.
 This means that the work you choose to use (as the CC licensee) may be of dubious origin, and not actually the property of the CC licensor.
+If you wish to ask for a warranty or guarantee for a particular work, you should get in contact with the licensor.

 What exactly does 'non-commercial' mean?